Troy Graves

-Troy Graves (born May 4, 1972) is an American serial rapist and murderer of Shannon Schieber.
-He committed a series of rapes in Philadelphia between 1997 and 1999, where he was known as the "Center City rapist".
-He also committed rapes in Fort Collins, Colorado, in 2001, where he was arrested in 2002.
+Troy Graves (born May 4, 1972) is an American murderer and serial rapist.
+He was known as the "Center City rapist" in Philadelphia, committed a series of rapes in from 1997 to 1999; during a 1998 rape, he also murdered his victim, Shannon Schieber.
+Graves left Philadelphia and eventually settled in Colorado where, in Fort Collins in 2001, he again committed a series of rapes.
+Following a joint investigation by law enforcement in both cities, they were able to find a link between Graves and his presence in both localities during the applicable time frames, with fingerprint and DNA evidence confirming his involvement.
+He was arrested in Fort Collins in April 2002, and within five weeks had pleaded guilty to crimes in both cities.
 He is serving a life sentence in the Sterling Correctional Facility in Sterling, Colorado.

 Early life

 Troy was born to Earl and Michal Graves in Minnesota.
-He grew up in New York and Pennsylvania, living with his mother and older brother, Marc, following his parents' divorce in 1986.
+He grew up in New York and Pennsylvania, living with his mother and older brother Marc, following his parents' divorce in 1986.
 He dropped out of Bensalem High School in 1989 and worked various jobs in the Philadelphia area while living in the neighborhoods of West Philadelphia and Center City.

 His whereabouts were unknown throughout July–October 1999, when he reported for basic training at Lackland Air Force Base in Texas.
 Following training, he was assigned to F.E.
-Warren Air Force Base in Cheyenne, Wyoming in April 2000, as a maintenance worker on missile silos.
+Warren Air Force Base in Cheyenne, Wyoming in April 2000 as a maintenance worker on missile silos.

 In March 2001, Graves was married in Larimer County, Colorado and the couple later settled into a home a few blocks west of the Colorado State University campus in Fort Collins.